-- We have incurred significant losses since our inception and anticipate that we will incur continued losses for the foreseeable future - There is substantial doubt regarding our ability to continue as a going concern.
+- We have incurred significant losses since our inception and anticipate that we will incur continued losses for the foreseeable future. - There is substantial doubt regarding our ability to continue as a going concern.
 We will need to raise additional financing in upcoming periods, which may not be available on acceptable terms to us, or at all.
-Failure to obtain necessary capital when needed may force us to delay, limit or terminate our commercial readiness efforts, activities to support a potential commercial launch following any approval of our product candidates, or other operations. - We have not generated any revenue from our development stage products, and we do not know when, or if, we will generate any revenue. - Our short operating history makes it difficult to evaluate our business and prospects. - Our success is contingent on raising additional capital, and our efforts to do so may fail.
+Failure to obtain necessary capital when needed may force us to delay, limit or terminate our potential product candidates. - We have not generated any revenue from our development stage products, and we do not know when, or if, we will generate any revenue. - Our short operating history makes it difficult to evaluate our business and prospects. - Our success is contingent on raising additional capital, and our efforts to do so may fail.
 Even if successful, our future capital raising activities may dilute our current stockholders, restrict our operations, or cause us to relinquish proprietary rights.